 Partners in Waste Reduction

-The provision of an equal level of service on a Region-wide basis based on the main goals of fiscal responsibility, social acceptance and environmental soundness.
+The provision of an equal level of service on a Region-wide basis based on the following goals

 Purpose & Values